ymz-ncnk/musgo/README.md

 # Musgo
 Musgo is a code generation-based, extremely fast serializer with validation support.
+Also, it supports aliases, pointers and private fields.

 # Why we need another serializer?
 1. With Musgo you can encode/decode your data really fast.
 2. Encoded values take up so little space because the serialization format is very simple.
-3. Also, with Musgo invalid data decodes almost instantly, see the Validation section.
+3. Moreover, with Musgo invalid data decodes almost instantly, see the Validation section.

 # Tests
 The generated code is well tested (to run tests read the instructions in the